Aggravated Assault By Vehicle — DUI

 This is only one possible defense that could lead to your charges being reduced or dismissed.
 Your attorney can fight the accusations on many different grounds.

 A Philadelphia aggravated assault with DUI lawyer can help you fight charges.
 We will seek to expose every weakness in the prosecution's case, seek to suppress inadmissible evidence and cross-examine their witness.
-With a criminal defense attorney from Alva & Shuttleworth, LLC, you can count on a zealous defense.
+With a criminal defense attorney from Alva Foster & Moscow, LLC, you can count on a zealous defense.
 Call us today at (215) 665-1695 for a consultation.